Walter Arlen

-Walter Arlen (July 31, 1920 – September 2, 2023) was an Austrian-born American composer, focused on songs for voice and piano.
+Walter Arlen (July 31, 1920 – September 2, 2023) was an Austrian and American composer, focused on songs for voice and piano.
 Just after completing school, he fled the Nazi regime in Vienna for the United States, where he worked as a music critic for the Los Angeles Times, and a professor of music at the Loyola Marymount University.
 He was recognised as a composer late in life.